 Combine warm milk with your reserved sugar and yeast.
 Allow to sit for 10 minutes or until mixture is nice and foamy.

-Add in 1/3 cup softened butter, eggs, and salt.
+Add in 1/3 cup softened butter, eggs, and salt and remaining sugar.
 Mix for about a minute.
 Next, add in your flour one cup at a time while mixing.
 Knead with dough hook until dough comes together and cleans the sides of the bowl.
 You may need slightly more or less flour depending on where you live and the temperature in your kitchen or outside.
 Allow to rise for one hour.
 It should double in size.
 In a small bowl, combine brown sugar and cinnamon.
 Set aside.

 Turn the dough out on a floured surface and allow to rest for 10 minutes, covered with plastic wrap or a towel.
 Roll your dough out into a 16x20 rectangle.
 Spread the dough with 1/4 cup of softened butter and top with cinnamon sugar mixture.
 Roll up, starting at the long end and then cut into 12 rolls.
 Place rolls into an oiled 9x13 inch pan and allow to rise covered for one hour.